-Hindu New Year Traditions Across India
+Hindu New Year Traditions And Celebrations Across India

-Most parts of India celebrate the Hindu new year in April as per the solar/lunar calendar, starting with ‘Chaitra’ month.
-This falls on the 13th, 14th, or 15th of April as per the Gregorian calendar and the respective regional calendars.
+When is the Indian New Year celebrated?
+Most parts of India celebrate the Hindu New Year in April.
+In fact, the Indian New Year, according to the Hindu calendar (a solar/lunar calendar) starts with the ‘Chaitra’ month.
+Typically, the Hindu New Year could fall on any of the days from the 9th to the 15th of April, as per the Gregorian calendar and the respective regional calendars.
 From Kashmir to Tamil Nadu and Maharashtra to Assam, many states step up their celebrations as per their traditions.
-The Hindu lunar new year traditions across India and around the world enjoy a common base – celebrating a new beginning and worshipping the ‘panchang’ for the upcoming year.
-Prayers are offered for prosperity and well being.
-Here is the list of regional names given to this festival.
-Read on to unravel the secrets of how much we Indians have in common despite our differences.
+The Hindu Lunar New Year traditions across India and around the world enjoy a common base – celebrating a new beginning and worshipping the ‘panchang’ for the upcoming new year.
+Prayers are offered for prosperity and well-being.

 Ugadi or Yugadi